sorinboia/hugo-nginx-experience-aws-ac2.0/content/040_ingress/010_ingress_install_1.md

 +++

 We are going to use the Nginx installation manifests based on the [Nginx Ingress Controller installation guide](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/).
-For simplicity - we have already prepared the installation in a single yaml file.
+For simplicity - we have already prepared an installation script.
 1. Run the command bellow:

 ```
-./files/5ingress/ingress_install.sh
+./files/4ingress/ingress_install.sh
 ```
 {{< output >}}
 Starting Nginx Ingress Install